tnc-ca-geo/fishnet-extract/README.md

 # extract

-Simpel Python tool to extract images from videos
+Simple Python tool to extract images from videos

 ## Instruction for use under Windows